Welcome to the NetRexx Programming Language!

 Hursley Labs

 Hursley, located near Winchester in the UK, is the place where many famous products originate.
-Incidentally, in Hursley it's just gone five past nine, according to the qtime program, one of the first-ever Rexx programs, dating from 1979.
+Incidentally, in Hursley it's just after twenty-five to two, according to the qtime program, one of the first-ever Rexx programs, dating from 1979.
 This is the NetRexx version from 1996, which is almost identical.
 Being British, NetRexx listens to both center and centre method spellings.

 MFC on NetRexx